bshussein/Multithreaded-Term-Frequency/README.md

 ## Project Structure
 - `src/tf.py`: The main Python script for processing files and calculating word frequencies.
+- `data/`: Contains the following files:
-- `data/`: Contains sample text files for testing the program.
+  - `anonymit.txt`, `cDc-0200.txt`, `gems.txt`: Sample text files for testing.
+  - `stop_words`: A list of common words to ignore during word frequency analysis.

 ## How It Works
 1. The program scans the specified directory for text files.